This is a part of the EV Innovation Intelligence series

 Investing in EVs themselves

-Of course, one of the things these largest corporates are good understanding is the statement “if you can’t beat them, join them”.
+Of course, one of the things these largest corporates are good at understanding is the statement “if you can’t beat them, join them”.
 A good number of oil/gas companies are investing their large piles of cash into a range of players across the e-mobility ecosystem.

 Utilizing their gas stations